 Try your hand at freelancing to make a few dollars on the side.
 In some instances, you may be able to generate a substantial amount of cash, all of which should be contributed to the debt-payoff fund.

-Check out marketplaces for freelancers like Fiverr, or consider using your car to make money by driving for a delivery service like Postmates.
+Check out marketplaces for freelancers like Fiverr, or consider using your car to make money by driving for a delivery service like Uber Eats.

-For more ideas on trading your skills for cash, check out “10 Ways Anyone Can Earn More Income.”
+For more ideas on trading your skills for cash, check out “35 Clever Ways to Make Extra Money.”

 7. Tackle debts with the highest interest rates first

-Although some swear the best way to pay off debt is the debt snowball method — which suggests that you pay the debts with the lowest balances first to build momentum — it makes more financial sense to clear those debts with the higher interest rates first.
+Although some swear the best way to pay off debt is that you clear the debts with the lowest balances first to build momentum — it makes more financial sense to pay those debts with the higher interest rates first.
+They’re costing you more.

 8. Don’t sacrifice the things you love the most